Intrinsic Finite Element Error Analysis on Manifolds with Regge Metrics, with Application to Calculating Connection Forms: Abstract

 \section{Abstract}

 We present some aspects of the theory of finite element exterior calculus as applied to partial differential equations on manifolds, especially manifolds endowed with an approximate metric called a Regge metric.
 Our treatment is intrinsic, avoiding wherever possible the use of preferred coordinates or a preferred embedding into an ambient space, which presents some challenges but also conceptual and possibly computational advantages.
-As an application, we analyze and implement a method for computing an approximate Levi-Civita connection form for a disc whose metric is itself approximate.
+As an application, we analyze and implement a method for computing an approximate Levi-Civita connection form for a two-dimensional Riemannian manifold with trivial homology.